monicahq/monica/README.md

 - **Rationale:** The HTTP endpoint must respond in `<500ms`.
 Reading a 50k-row CSV synchronously to count rows would violate this.
 Clients should poll `GET /api/import/:id` to get the live count.
 - **Alternative Considered:** Read only the first N bytes to estimate row count — rejected because it would be inaccurate and still adds latency.

+### ADR 4: import_errors Table vs JSON Error Blob

+- **Context:** The import workflow needs paginated errors, error CSV downloads, and recovery records that are easy to query.
+- **Options Considered:**
+  1. **Single JSON column on `import_jobs`:** Simple at first, but pagination, indexing, and CSV export all become awkward as the failure list grows.
+  2. **Separate `import_errors` table:** Each failed row is persisted independently, so filtering, paging, and exports all read from one normalized source.
+  3. **Hybrid approach:** Keep both JSON and a table.
+- **Decision: Separate `import_errors` table.**
+- **Rationale:** This keeps the error path queryable and avoids rewriting a large JSON blob on every failure.
+It also makes the error CSV a direct projection of stored row data plus the error message.

 ---

 ## 🔒 Concurrency, Idempotency & Recovery